microbial-pangenomes-lab/panfeed/README.md

 # Documentation
 To start with panfeed, simply copy the two scripts (main.py and panfeed_modules.py) into the folder, containing the GFF files and the output files from panaroo.
 Then enter the command above (with your specific file names etc.).
-The output comes in the form of 3 CSV files (+one error_log file that keeps track of refound genes), which contain information on the k-mers from strains of interest, hashed patterns to patterns and k-mers to hashed patterns.
+The output comes in the form of 3 CSV files (+one error_log file that keeps track of genes that were refound by panaroo), which contain information on the k-mers from strains of interest, hashed patterns to patterns and k-mers to hashed patterns.
 All files are tab delimited CSV files.

 	python main.py  --stroi_in		#May be a simple textfile that contains the strain names for the strains of interest.
 K-mer positions for these strains are being recorded.